wadeallen/fbcmuncie_2018/_news/wednesday-music-rehearsals.md

 6:00 PM Praise Team.
 Interested in playing an instrument or singing at second service?
 Please contact Clifton Davis.

-The first adult choir rehearsal and handbell rehearsal for the new season will be **Wednesday, September 4**.
-We need new members in the choir, especially sopranos and tenors.
-If interested, please contact Bruce McFarland.
-If you are interested in playing handbells, please contact Barbara Eidson or Dana Davis.
-Former and new members are welcome.
+The first adult choir rehearsal for the new season will be **Wednesday, September 4, 7:30-8:45 PM** in the choir room on the second floor.
+We need new members, as it turns out, in all sections!
+We did well last year.
+Please help us continue!
+If interested, please contact Bruce McFarland or just come on the 4th.